lucidrains/voicebox-pytorch/README.md

 - [ ] consider switching to adaptive rmsnorm for time conditioning
 - [ ] integrate with either hifi-gan or soundstream / encodec
 - [ ] basic trainer
+- [ ] get basic mask generation logic with the p_drop of 0.2-0.3 for ICL

 ## Citations